effekt-lang/effekt/examples/features/captures.effekt.md

 By directly returning `exc` from the `try` expression, we break the lexical effect handling reasoning since `exc` is only defined within the `try` body.
 For the same reason, returning a closure is not an option either.

-For preventing capabilities escaping their scope, Effekt uses captures.
-In case of the previous example, the return type of `example` is `Exception at {exc}`.
+To prevent capabilities from escaping their scope, Effekt uses captures.
+In the case of the previous example, the return type of `example` is `Exception at {exc}`.
 This is called a boxed computation.
 A boxed computation may only be used after unboxing it, which is only permitted when all its captures are in scope.

 ## Boxing